 - Acquiring data set from commissioning and different tests

 - Master of science program in Mechanics, Physics, Mathematics and Fluid Mechanics or similar.

 - Skilled in fluid dynamics and simulation software, Amesim, Hopsan, etc.

 The thesis will take place at Quintus’s office in Västerås during spring 2023 and is aimed for one person.
-The selection will be ongoing so therefore apply as soon as possible, but no later than 2022-11-30.
+The selection will be ongoing so therefore apply as soon as possible.
 Send your CV together with academic transcripts to contact below.

 Contact person Quintus Technologies